 Consultant in oral medicine

-Penelope (Pepe) Shirlaw joined the Oral Medicine department at Guy's and St Thomas' Hospital in 1989 and became an honorary senior lecturer, now honorary reader within the King's College London Dental Institute.
-She worked part time as a specialist in oral medicine and became a consultant in oral medicine in 2003.
-She moved into clinical management in 2004 and worked half time as a consultant and half time as clinical director for the Dental Hospital at Guy's and St Thomas' until 2010.
+Penelope (Pepe) Shirlaw joined the oral medicine department at Guy's and St Thomas' NHS Foundation Trust in 1989 and became an honorary senior lecturer, now honorary reader within the King's College London Dental Institute.

-She is member of the Board of the Faculty of Dental Surgery, the Royal College of Surgeons (England), and is currently junior Vice Dean.
+She is member of the Board of the Faculty of Dental Surgery, the Royal College of Surgeons (England).
+She is their junior vice Dean.
 She is immediate Past President of the British and Irish Society for Oral Medicine (BISOM) and a past Chair of the Association of Dental Hospitals.

 Pepe was responsible for developing the local anaesthetic allergy testing service at Guy's and St Thomas'.
-It is one of the few places within the South East offering this service for patients who have had problems or bad reactions to local anaesthesia during dental treatment, receiving referrals from other allergy clinics as well as local general medical and dental practitioners.
+It is one of the few places in the south East to offer this service.

 Education and training

-- Worked in industrial general dental practice and the community
+- Training in industrial general dental practice and the community

 - Diagnostic models for oral manifestations of systemic disease

 - Lichen planus and other immunobullous disease